BGray-wrl/mas-research-polished-current/README.md

 And if that all works, out-of-the-box
     `uv run experiments/experiments_and_visuals.py`
 Should work as well, generating visuals.
+It will also work with my example datafile data/dataset.csv

 Note that this is all an early version, I intend to update the process soon and make it more robust.